3and4/Leither/README_EN.md

 MiMeiSync mid = htpoEXiE6IlCAqVbCvjvkY_XNfu
 mimei sync ok
 ```
-Application information and data are now synchronized to the local node.
+Application information and data are now synchronized to current node.

-**Provide a Mimei**
+**Provide a Mimei:**\
-After the application or Mimei data is synchronized locally, node can provide the data to network calls.
+After an App or Mimei data are synchronized locally, a node can respond to network calls by providing required information.
 ```shell
 ./Leither mimei provide htpoEXiE6IlCAqVbCvjvkY_XNfu
 ```

-**Specify default application for mimei:**
+**Specify default application for a Mimei:**\
-When creating a mimei, you can specify a default application to open it:
+When creating a mimei, User can specify a default application to open it:
 ```shell
 ./Leither mimei create -a application_id
 ```
-When opening the mimei, the specified application will be used by default.
-The application can be specified upon opening a mimei.
+When opening a Mimei, the specified application will be used by default.
+The application can also be specified upon opening a Mimei.

-### **Domain Name Display of Mimeis**
+### **Domain Name Display of Mimei**
-Through DNS nodes, users can display their home nodes to others via domain names.
-The experience is similar to a host in an IDC data center.
+Through DNS nodes, users can expose their home nodes to others via domain name nodes, similar to a host in an IDC data center.

 The following link opens a mimei with the default application, mimei ID is Z5ZbV2tKVzl441nDUbinBITdzCZ:\
 http://fireshare.us/mm/Z5ZbV2tKVzl441nDUbinBITdzCZ

-The following link directly runs an application, application ID is FGPaNfKA-RwvJ-_hGN0JDWMbm9R:\
+The following link runs an application, application ID is FGPaNfKA-RwvJ-_hGN0JDWMbm9R:\
 http://fireshare.us/tpt/FGPaNfKA-RwvJ-_hGN0JDWMbm9R

-Note: Ensure that the home node is accessible from the external network.
-All operators support IPv6, and telecom operators support dynamic IPv4 addresses.
-Both need to set up local routers or optical modems to ensure external access.
-If there is no accessible public address, a tunnel service can be used to facilitate external access through others' networks.
+Note: Make sure that the home node is accessible from the external network.
+All telecom operators support IPv6, and dynamic IPv4 addresses.
+Users need to set up local routers or optical modems to allow external access.
+If there is no public accessible address, tunnel service can be used to facilitate external access through others' networks.

 ### **Mimei Database**
-When creating a mimei, you can specify a database type.
-The database is compatible with most Redis functions.
-HTML5 database functions are correspondingly implemented.
-You can operate this database using command line and API.
-Using the above backup and synchronization, you can publish the database to the network.
-Support nodes will synchronize database changes in real-time.
+User can create a database Mimei, which support most Redis functions.
+HTML5 database functions are also implemented.
+User can run database operation using command line and API.
+Users can publish their database to the network, providers will their copies of data in real-time.

 ### **Load Balancing and Fault Tolerance**
 **Fault Tolerance:**